American Wagyu raised by Craig in Texas. Six steers, one harvest, November 2026.

 Craig standing on the Diamond I home place in Texas.

 Craig at the home place.
+Ranching this Texas land since 2016.

 The November 2026 Harvest.